zbalkan/zbalkan.github.io/_posts/2025-04-22-wazuh-duckdb-threat-hunting.md

 ---

-## Our Approach: Case-Oriented Analysis with DuckDB and Bash
+## Our Approach: Case-Oriented Analysis with DuckDB

 We use a single local DuckDB database called `investigations.db`.
-Each investigation is represented as a SQL view, scoped by date and case name.
+Each investigation is represented as an SQL view, scoped by date and case name.
 Views are created and listed using lightweight Bash scripts:

 ### `create_view.sh`